-- Does the company know, engage with, and understand the priorities of its largest shareholders and key stakeholders? - Are the right people engaging with these shareholders and stakeholders - and how is the investor relations (IR) role changing? - What is the board's position on meeting with investors and stakeholders?
+- Does the company know, engage with, and understand the priorities of its largest shareholders and key stakeholders? - Are the right people engaging with these shareholders and stakeholders-and how is the investor relations (IR) role changing? - What is the board's position on meeting with investors and stakeholders?
 Which independent directors should be involved?

-In short: Is the company providing investors and stakeholders with a clear picture of its performance, challenges, and long-term vision - free of greenwashing?
-Investors, other stakeholders, and regulators are increasingly calling out companies and boards on ESG- related claims and commitments that fall short.
+In short: Is the company providing investors and stakeholders with a clear, current picture of its performance, challenges, and long-term vision free of greenwashing?
+Investors, other stakeholders, and regulators are increasingly calling out companies and boards on ESG-related claims and commitments that fall short.

-Strategy, executive compensation, management performance, climate risk, other ESG initiatives, DEI, HCM, and board composition and performance will remain squarely on investors' radar during the 2023 AGM season.
+Strategy, executive compensation, management performance, climate risk, other ESG initiatives, DEI, HCM, and board composition and performance will remain squarely on investors' radar.
 We can also expect investors and stakeholders to focus on how companies are adapting their strategies to address the economic and geopolitical uncertainties and dynamics shaping the business and risk environment in 2023.
-Having an "activist mindset" is as important as ever.